revodavid/OpenAI-Lab-UCB/docs/9-Extra-Credit.md

-# Some other things to try
+# Other things to try

 Completed the workshop already?
 Need something else to do?
 Here are some other things to try